mechtronium/starlane-tutorial/lesson-0/README.md

 * select Preferences (the gear icon near the upper right corner)
 * select Kubernetes tab (on the left)
 * make sure Enable Kubernetes is *checked*
+* it may take several minutes for Kubernetes to launch... make sure kubernetes is indicated to be 'Ready' before proceding

 Please open Docker Desktop and enable Kubernetes mode